 I began by explaining to Ed what processes I would like to see at the facility.
-We discussed that the facility's records were already provided by Kim Trostel, so this would be strictly an inspection of the on-site processes.
+We then discussed some basics of the site.

 The facility has 2 employees, Ed and Jordan.
 Their normal work hours span from 6:00 AM to 4:00 PM with additional hours put in for emergencies or loads outside of normal working hours.